We are all here for the best and coolest fun things to do in Copenhagen, Denmark. Right?!

-This city offers so many different things to explore, to discover, that we could not resists to put together our top 7 fun things to do in Copenhagen to let you enjoy the Danish capital like we do.
+This city offers so many different things to explore, to discover, that we could not resists to put together our top fun things to do in Copenhagen to let you enjoy the Danish capital like we do.

-We are not an expert of Copenhagen, BUT: our friends are!
+We are not an expert of Copenhagen as we visited it just once,

 Wondering what is the coolest hostels in Copenhagen for solo-travelers, couples and friends?